SuzanneNL/star-trail-photography/testing.md

 For now, it doesn't seem to impact user experience, but this might be something to address in the future.

 **2: Other users can edit your image**<br>
 Users can only see the edit and delete buttons under their own images.
-When a user chooses to edit an image he is directed to a page with the following url: http://star-trail-photography.herokuapp.com/edit_image/<image_id>.
+When a user chooses to edit an image he is redirected to a page with the following url: http://star-trail-photography.herokuapp.com/edit_image/<image_id>.
 Unfortunately, if a malevolent user was to discover the id of someone else's image (for example by checking the browser history), he could copy this id into the URL and will then have the possibility to change this image.